localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

 #### The setup

-Now that we've established how seamlessly LocalStack integrates with Terraform using initialization hooks, let's explore how we can leverage this setup to enhance our testing processes using [Testcontainers](https://testcontainers.com/).
+Now that we've established how seamlessly LocalStack integrates with Terraform using initialization hooks, let's explore how we can leverage this feature to enhance our testing processes using [Testcontainers](https://testcontainers.com/).
 This demo is a Java project, but the framework supports multiple other programming languages.
-We can now automate and streamline our LocalStack configurations, ensuring that every test suite includes a fresh, fully configured environment.
+We can now automate and streamline our LocalStack initialization, ensuring that every test suite includes a fresh, fully configured AWS environment.
 This helps users build confidence in moving on to deploy to the AWS platform, as the IaC files remain unchanged.

 To get started with Testcontainers, you need to include a few dependencies in the Maven `pom.xml` file: